ARM-software/ethos-n-driver-stack/README.md

     LD_LIBRARY_PATH=<path_to_ethosn_libraries> ./UnitTests
     ```

 3. Running the `ExecuteNetwork` program provided by Arm NN.
-This program supports running of TfLite models.
+This program supports the running of TensorFlow Lite models.

     If you have cross compiled you must copy the following files onto the target platform:
     * All `*.so*` files built from Arm NN.